 - Search engine technology is fast.
 In fact, it’s unbelievably fast.

 - Search engine technology is easy to use.

 - Search engine technology is now being applied in a host of different ways.
 21st Century ways that fit in with the information requirements not only of today but tomorrow…

 Don’t be fooled by the legacy database providers.
 Things have changed.
-A fundamentally better way of doing things exists that is visible to everyone with a computer, phone or other gizmo on the network.
+A fundamentally better way of doing things exists that is visible to everyone with a computer, phone or another gizmo on the network.

-Transform and Adapt — it depends how old the things are that you’re trying to transform and adapt.
-For me I’m following the innovators and looking for the next new thing not trying to re-invent the wheel or strap on some extra boosters to tide you over for the next 12 months.
+Transform and Adapt — it depends on how old the things are that you’re trying to transform and adapt.
+For me, I’m following the innovators and looking for the next new thing not trying to re-invent the wheel or strap on some extra boosters to tide you over for the next 12 months.

-Read the small print and don’t be short changed!
+Read the small print and don’t be short-changed!